mdscheuerell/website/content/CV/CV.md

 Outstanding Reviewer, _Canadian Journal of Fisheries and Aquatic Sciences_ (2017)

-Manuscript & book reviewer for
-_Behavioural Ecology ∙ Canadian Journal of Fisheries and Aquatic Sciences ∙ Canadian Journal of Zoology ∙ Conservation Biology ∙ Ecography ∙ Ecological Applications ∙ Ecological Modelling ∙ Ecology ∙ Ecology and Society ∙ Ecology Letters ∙ Ecosphere ∙ Ecosystems ∙ Environmental Biology of Fishes ∙ Fisheries Oceanography ∙ Freshwater Biology ∙ Frontiers in Ecology and the Environment ∙ Global Change Biology ∙ Journal of Animal Ecology ∙ Journal of Applied Ecology ∙ Journal of Bioeconomics ∙ Limnology & Oceanography ∙ North American Journal of Fisheries Management ∙ Oecologia ∙ Oikos ∙ PLoS Biology ∙ PLoS ONE ∙ Proceedings of the National Academy of Sciences ∙ Transactions of the American Fisheries Society ∙ Trends in Ecology and Evolution_
+Manuscript & book reviewer for _Behavioural Ecology ∙ Canadian Journal of Fisheries and Aquatic Sciences ∙ Canadian Journal of Zoology ∙ Conservation Biology ∙ Ecography ∙ Ecological Applications ∙ Ecological Modelling ∙ Ecology ∙ Ecology and Society ∙ Ecology Letters ∙ Ecosphere ∙ Ecosystems ∙ Environmental Biology of Fishes ∙ Fisheries Oceanography ∙ Freshwater Biology ∙ Frontiers in Ecology and the Environment ∙ Global Change Biology ∙ Journal of Animal Ecology ∙ Journal of Applied Ecology ∙ Journal of Bioeconomics ∙ Limnology & Oceanography ∙ North American Journal of Fisheries Management ∙ Oecologia ∙ Oikos ∙ PLoS Biology ∙ PLoS ONE ∙ Proceedings of the National Academy of Sciences ∙ Transactions of the American Fisheries Society ∙ Trends in Ecology and Evolution_

 ***

-# National & international service  {.hangingindent}
+# National & international service

 Mentor, EcologyPlus Program from NSF INCLUDES (Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science) (2018-present)